martdegraaf/martdegraaf.github.io/src/blog/content/speaking.md

 1. Advanced git and git workflows
 1. Observability of your cloud Software - Application Insights deep dive
+1. Improve your daily work using habits for Software Engineers (New)

 ## Previous engagements